jenbensen17/startup/README.md

     - retreiving workouts
     - liking and commenting on a workout
 - **DB/Login** - Store users, workouts, likes, and comments.
 Register and login users.
 Store data securely.
 Cannot access website unless an account is created.
-- **WebSocket** - When likes or comments are posted, all users receive data.
+- **WebSocket** - When likes or comments are posted, all users receive updates.

 ## 🚀 AWS deliverable